xARCELLx/Amikiyo_backend/README.md

 docker compose up --build
 ```

-This starts the backend service inside a container.
+This launches the backend service inside a container.

 ---